Workflows automatically build and test your code with BuildBuddy whenever a commit is pushed to your GitHub repo.

 Building in the workflow runner environment

-BuildBuddy workflows execute using Docker on a recent Ubuntu base image (Ubuntu 18.04 at the time of this writing), with some commonly used tools and libraries pre-installed.
+BuildBuddy workflows execute using a Firecracker MicroVM on an Ubuntu 18.04-based image, with some commonly used tools and libraries pre-installed.

-If you would like to test whether your build will succeed with
+If you would like to test whether your build will succeed on

 BuildBuddy workflows without having to set up and trigger the workflow,

-you can instead run the image with Docker, clone your Git repo, and invoke
+the image locally with Docker, cloning your Git repo, and invoking

-# Start a new shell inside the workflows environment (requires docker)
+# Start a new shell inside the workflows Ubuntu 18.04 environment (requires docker)

 docker run --rm -it "gcr.io/flame-public/buildbuddy-ci-runner:latest"